Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Regularization formulations

 and the quantities $v(\tau)$ and $v'(\tau)$ can be approximated by solving~\eqref{LASSO} problems.
-The graph of $v(\tau)$ is often called the Pareto curve.
 In the context of sparsity optimization,~\eqref{BPDN} and~\eqref{LASSO} are known to be equivalent for certain values of parameters $\tau$ and $\eta$.
-Recently, these results were extended to a very broad class of formulations (see~\cite[Theorem 2.1]{AravkinBurkeFriedlander:2012})\footnote{Surprisingly, convexity of misfit and regularizer is not required for the result.}.
+Recently, these results were extended to a much broader class of formulations (see~\cite[Theorem 2.1]{AravkinBurkeFriedlander:2013}). \black{Indeed, convexity of $\rho$ is not required for this theorem to hold, and instead {\it activity} of the constraint at the solution plays a key role.
+The main hypothesis requires that solutions $\overline x$ only exist where the constraint is active, i.e. $\rho(b - \mathcal A(\overline x)) = \sigma$, and $\|\overline x\| = \tau$.}

 For any $\rho$, $v(\tau)$ is non-increasing, since larger $\tau$ allow a bigger feasible set.
 For any convex $\rho$ in~\eqref{value}, $v(\tau)$ is convex by inf-projection~\cite[Proposition 2.22]{RTRW}.
-When $\rho$ is also differentiable, it follows from~\cite[Theorem 5.2]{AravkinBurkeFriedlander:2012} that $v(\tau)$ is differentiable, with derivative given in closed form by
+When $\rho$ is also differentiable, it follows from~\cite[Theorem 5.2]{AravkinBurkeFriedlander:2013} that $v(\tau)$ is differentiable, with derivative given in closed form by

 where $\mathcal{A}^*$ is the adjoint to the operator $\mathcal{A}$, $\|\cdot\|_d$ is the dual norm to $\|\cdot\|$, and $\bar x$ solves~\ref{LASSO}.
 For example, when the norm $\|\cdot\|$ in~\eqref{value} is the 1-norm, the dual norm is the infinity norm, and~\eqref{value_fcn_der} evaluates to the maximum absolute entry of the gradient.
-In the matrix case, $\|\cdot\|$ is typically taken be the nuclear norm, and then $\|\cdot\|_d$ is the spectral norm, so~\eqref{value_fcn_der} evaluates to the maximum singular value of $\mathcal{A}^* \nabla \rho(r)$.
+In the matrix case, $\|\cdot\|$ is typically taken to be the nuclear norm, and then $\|\cdot\|_d$ is the spectral norm, so~\eqref{value_fcn_der} evaluates to the maximum singular value of $\mathcal{A}^* \nabla \rho(r)$.

 To design effective optimization methods, one has to be able to evaluate $v(\tau)$, and to compute the dual norm $\|\cdot\|_d$.
 Evaluating $v(\tau)$ requires solving a sequence of optimization problems~\eqref{value}, for the sequence of $\tau$ given by~\eqref{valueNewton}.

-These problems can be solved inexactly, with increasing accuracy as the optimization proceeds~\cite{BergFriedlander:2008}.
-For large scale systems, the method of choice is typically a first-order method, such as spectral projected gradient.
-Fast projection is therefore a necessary requirement for tractable implementation, since it is used in every iteration of every subproblem.
+A key idea that makes the approach of~\cite{BergFriedlander:2008} very useful in practice is solving LASSO problems inexactly, with increasing precision as the overarching Newton's method proceeds.
+The net computation is therefore much smaller than what would be required if one solved a set of LASSO problems to a pre-specified tolerance.